eeddue/avionix-docs/docs/deduct.md

 # Deduct

-This request is used to deduct a certain amount from a player's wallet
+This request is used to deduct a given amount from a player's wallet

 |         |                 |
 | ------- | --------------- |